 Solar Panel Cost by System Size (2026)

-- It applies to the full system cost — panels, inverter, mounting hardware, installation labor, and battery storage added at the same time.
+- It applied to the full system cost — panels, inverter, mounting hardware, installation labor, and battery storage added at the same time.

-- Must own the system.
-Leased systems (where a third party owns the panels) do not qualify — the installer claims the credit instead.
+- Only owned systems qualified.
+Leased systems (where a third party owns the panels) never qualified for the homeowner — the installer claimed the credit instead.

 Solar Panel Cost by State